How To Overclock Your GPU

 Increasing The Power Limit

-Giving your graphics card more juice will be noticeable when you try to run a demanding game and hear the noise growing louder inside the case.
+Giving your graphics card more juice will be noticeable when you try to run a demanding game and hear the sound growing louder inside the case.
 Don’t worry, that sound is simply the fans working harder.

 Step 4 – Fine Tuning